Installation Guide

 uvx spec-kitty-cli init <PROJECT_NAME>

-To add Spec Kitty to an existing project, use the --here flag:
+To add Spec Kitty to an existing repository, run init from that repository root:

 cd /path/to/existing-project

-- Backup first: Commit your current work to git before adding Spec Kitty
+- Commit or stash your current work before adding Spec Kitty.

 Choose AI Agent